yveskaufmann/U_VerteilteSysteme/README.md

 # U_VerteilteSysteme
-Exercises for distributed systems for the university and contains a runner for the exercises called 'Shell'.
+Solutions of exercises from the course "Distributed computing" which are bundled with a Runner called 'Shell'.

 # Running the Shell